Pyrrhu5/KaWhatsApp/README.md

 # KaWhatsApp

-Use Selenium and Google translate to automatically translate message in WhatsApp which are in Georgian alphabet.
+Use Selenium and Google translate to automatically translate messages in WhatsApp which are in Georgian alphabet.

 ## Installation